If you have been following my advice, a board interview is now inevitable.

-A board interview is different from any previous interviews you have attended, and you must prepare accordingly so that you can ‘dare them not to appoint you’.
+A board interview will be different from any previous interviews you have attended, and you must prepare accordingly.
+By ‘prepared’, I mean that you must be ready and able to ‘dare them not to appoint you’.

 - Executive skills – your value at board level

 - Networks – that the board can leverage

 - Cultural fit – commonalities (people, places or interests)

 The first two should clearly be addressed in your application documents ( Board CV, Board Cover Letter and Board Supporting statement).
 That is not to say they won’t ask you about them during your board interview.
 But assuming they have read your application to prepare should focus on what else you offer.
 What is your unique value to the board?
 What can you deliver for them?
 As such, I think you can risk being rather cavalier in your responses to these sorts of questions and factually state the scope and scale of your experience and why it is relevant to the board and organisation.

 The following three elements translate less well in written form.
 They need to be verbalised to be effectively articulated.
 They are also often complemented by body language, style and approach.
 To do this effectively, you must prepare for the interview – that means research.

 Just do it.
 I know it is a bit of work, but research is just so important if you want to get appointed.
 By way of example, I recently advised one of my NED members to do this.
 He was applying for a paid Aged Care board role.
 He was well qualified and presented well.
 But it was a competitive process, and he was scheduled to attend a final panel interview with two other candidates.
 He needed to stand out.